One Week (song): History

-The song is rife with pop culture references (along foods, drinks, activities, and places) including the comic book Aquaman, Toronto-based eatery Swiss Chalet, East Asian foods sushi and wasabi, US rapper Busta Rhymes, country singer LeAnn Rimes, German music composer Bert Kaempfert, milkshakes, the film Vertigo, hip-hop group A Tribe Called Quest's song "Scenario", sci-fi series The X-Files and its character, The Smoking Man, the film Frantic and its movie star Harrison Ford, British musician Sting, tantric sex, confectionery brand Snickers, East Asian filmmaker Akira Kurosawa, golf clubs, anime series Sailor Moon, sports venue Birchmount Stadium and its annual Robbie International Soccer Tournament.
-Due to the song's pop culture references and fast-paced, nearly rapped vocals, it is similar in style to "Life Is a Rock (But the Radio Rolled Me)" by the band Reunion.
+The song is rife with references to pop culture, food, drink, activities, and places.
+References include the comic book Aquaman, Toronto-based eatery Swiss Chalet, East Asian foods sushi and wasabi, US rapper Busta Rhymes, country singer LeAnn Rimes, German music composer Bert Kaempfert, vanilla milkshakes, the film Vertigo, hip-hop group A Tribe Called Quest's song "Scenario", sci-fi series The X-Files and its character the Smoking Man, the film Frantic and its movie star Harrison Ford, British musician Sting, tantric sex, confectionery brand Snickers (and its then-slogan "Guaranteed to satisfy"), Japanese filmmaker Akira Kurosawa, golf clubs, anime series Sailor Moon, sports venue Birchmount Stadium and its annual Robbie International Soccer Tournament.

 In performances beginning in 2003, the band developed an acoustic, bluegrass version of the song (released five years later).
 It is typically used in a new performance setting they developed on the Peepshow Tour that year, in which they play acoustically while they stand around and sing into one omni-directional microphone.
 With the departure of Page in January 2009, Hearn has assumed lead vocal duties on most hooks.
 Hearn often sings the hooks together with drummer Tyler Stewart, who also performs the harmonies during the bridge.
 Both the third, final hooks and the following, ending part of the song are sung by Robertson, along with Stewart's harmonizing.